DanielGT500/streaming-availability/README.md

 A free API key is required on first use.

-> This project uses [TMDB.org] (https://developers.themoviedb.org/3/) API for the information provided.
+> This project uses <a href="https://developers.themoviedb.org/3/">TMDB.org</a>'s API for the information provided.